VictoKu1/encycloped.ai/README.md

 - **Flask App**: Handles all web requests, user feedback, and article generation.
 - **LLM Integration**: Supports both OpenAI API and local LLMs via Ollama for generating and updating encyclopedia articles and topic suggestions.
+Local LLM mode includes optimized prompts, increased timeouts, and improved error handling for better reliability.
 - **PostgreSQL**: Stores all articles, markdown, topic suggestions, and logs—**persistent, durable storage**.
 - **Redis**: Used **only for rate limiting** (not for article data)—ensures fair usage and protects against abuse, even in a distributed/multi-instance setup.